davemacdo/vuepress-curriculum/docs/comp-1/unit-1/discussion-1-1.md

+---
-# Discussion: Listening to Music
+title: 'Discussion: Listening to Music'
+---

 Read the excerpt from Aaron Copland's _What to Listen for in Music_.
 Copland is writing primarily for a "lay" audience of non-musicians; but, there is still plenty there for us as composers.